dynamics77/Generating-inverted-indexes-in-Python/README.md

 # Inverted indexes in Python
 A program for generating inverted indexes from text files.

-This program constructs an inverted index from the words contained within a series of text files; the index is generated in memory and them saved to disk imminently.
+This program constructs an inverted index from the words contained within a series of text files; the index is generated in memory and them saved to disk immediately.
 The index is constructed in a way where all files associated with a word are contained within a single text file; in other words, each word has its own text file - each text file contains a JSON string object, which contains a list of objects, which each contain which file contained the word and how many times the word occurred.

 ## Word file structure
 The word “hello” found in files: file_1.txt and file_2.txt